What is the Average Percent? Understanding Averages and Percentages

 Q: What is the best type of average to use?

 - A: The best type of average depends on the specific data and the goal of the analysis.
 The mean is useful for symmetrical data without outliers.
-The median is more robust to outliers.
+The median is more dependable to outliers.
 The mode is useful for identifying the most frequent value.

 -